Mitsubishi Type 89 Yi-Go Medium Tank (Chi-Ro, I-Go)

 The Imperial Japanese Army (IJA) Type 89 Yi-Go medium tank was the second tank built by the Japanese.
 The designation is also transliterated Chi-Ro or I-Go.

-After the development of the first Japanese tank Type 87 Chi-I it was found to be too heavy and too slow and a lighter tank of ten tons was sought.
+After the development of the first Japanese tank Type 87 Chi-I it was found to be too heavy and too slow and a lighter tank weighing ten tons was sought.
 In 1925, the Japanese Army Osaka Technical Arsenal began development and rapidly developed this tank due to the designers' experiences with the Type 87 Chi-I. The new tank used steel plate armor developed by Nihonseikosho (Nihonseikosho Company) dubbed "Niseko Steel" an abbreviation of Nihonseikosho.

 The design was initiated in 1925 by the Japanese Army Osaka Technical Arsenal.
 This was Japan's first domestic light tank project.
 The design was relatively conventional having been influenced by the British Vickers Mark C tank that had been purchased by Japan in 1927.